Shreya119/Rahat-Hack-36-6.0/README.md

 A Webapp which detects the stress level of a user over a time period using ML model trained over HRV (Heart Rate variability) data and a set of questions.
 The HRV data is calculated through fit bands as they measure the heart rate of user time to time.
 After detection of the user's stress level the user will be directed to respective therapies as per his/her choice.
 <p align>
 There are three therapy - 1.
-Music therapy 2.
+Music Therapy 2.
 Interaction Therapy 3.
 Yoga and Meditation Therapy
 <p align>
 Music therapy uses a music recommendation system to detect the genre of music liked by the user, after which the respective playlist is suggested to the user.
 Interaction Therapy is a chat feature through which the user can interact with a trained bot.
 The trained bot is designed in a way that it interacts with the user like psychiatrist would do.